i314-campbell-wi19/project-tutorials/iptables-nat.md

 ```

 ### Using Connection State in Rules
-Iptables is stateful, meaning that it is even possible to specify rules based on the relationship of one packet to others that have been received.
+Iptables is _stateful_, meaning that it is even possible to specify rules based on the relationship of one packet to others that have been received.
 This feature shapes our rules in two ways.

 First, you'll see that our masquerading rule also handles the de-masquerading process for incoming packets.